namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 - (4): The password of VM.

-*Note*: In this step, we should check to connect to VM by choosing "Test SFTP connection..."
+*Note*: In this step, we should check to connect to VM by choice "Test SFTP connection..."

 Then we jump "Mappings" tab.
 To configure mapping between Pycharm-Pro5 and VM is like image: